abhishekmohan01/HealSphere_AI-Intelligent-End-to-End-Healthcare_Prediction_Suite/Apps/Cold_Chain-And_Supply-Chain_Logistics_Support/readme.md

 ## 🎯 Overview

 The **Cold Chain Tracking & Monitoring System** is an enterprise-grade solution designed to track and monitor pharmaceutical shipments across India's logistics network.
 It provides real-time IoT sensor data, predictive analytics, and automated alerts to ensure medicine quality and compliance with cold chain regulations.
+[ The Data with which this model is trained is synthetic [Created Randomly]

 ### Key Highlights